A SERIOUSLY QUICK CURE FOR THE ADULT LITERACY CRISIS

 and a short list of words to learn!

-So I gathered together activities that work like magic to make spelling words impossible to forget.
+So I started by gathering together activities that work like magic to make spelling words impossible to forget.

 So I wondered, 'How many different ways can learners misspell sounds?'